sathizh07/Aws-Serverless-contact-form-solution/README.md

 ## 🚀 Project Overview

 This project is a **fully serverless contact form**, built using AWS Lambda (Python), API Gateway, and DynamoDB.
 The frontend is a simple HTML file that can be opened in any browser—**no hosting or domain required**.
 Form submissions are securely processed and stored in DynamoDB with robust validation and error handling.
-The entire stack runs on the AWS Free Tier.

 ---